Ajinkya24171/OOPD_Assignment_2/README.md

-# IIIT-D Faculty Search System
+# IIIT-D Complaint Management System

-This project implements a faculty search system for IIIT-Delhi, allowing users to search for and display information about faculty members across different departments.
+This project implements a complaint management system for IIIT-Delhi, allowing users to register new complaints and check the status of existing complaints.
+The system includes an escalation mechanism based on the time elapsed since the complaint was filed.

 ## Features

-- Search for faculty members, HODs, and administrative staff by name
+- Register new complaints for Administrative or Academic departments
-- Display detailed information about each person, including their name, phone number, room number, and designation
+- Check the status of existing complaints
-- Supports partial and case-insensitive name matching for easier searching
+- Automatic complaint escalation based on time elapsed
-- Implements a class hierarchy to represent different roles within the institution
+- Unique 4-digit complaint ID generation
-- Includes data for six departments: ECE, CSE, CSB, CSD, CSAM, and CSSS
+- Hierarchical complaint handling structure for each department

 ## Requirements